audiopixel/pixelmixer/README.md

 ```
 #### 4. Change values at runtime (Optional UI Layers) ####

-Easily alter shaders while running, and assign params, mix and blend values to controllers.
+Easily alter shaders at runtime.
+Change parameters, opacity values, blends, and other properties, from UI layers or anything signal driven like midi controllers.

-Here we are setting values on the shader we just created.
+Set values on the shader we just loaded into Channel 1, Pod 1, Clip 1.

 ```
-// Set param 1 on the clip to .7
+// Set mix to be .9
-PX.set("p1", .7, 1, 1, 1); // Addressing Data: Channel 1, Pod 1, Clip 1
+PX.set("mix", .9, 1, 1, 1);

-// Set mix on the clip to be .9
+// Set parameter 1 to .7
-PX.set("mix", .9, 1, 1, 1); // Addressing Data: Channel 1, Pod 1, Clip 1
+PX.set("p1", .7, 1, 1, 1);

 ```

-Each instance of a loaded shader has independent uniforms setup for easy control.
+Each instance of a loaded shader (Clip) has independent uniforms setup for easy control.
 Global values are also provided to all shaders that are ready to be populated with audio or any sort of data feed.
-Easily enhance loaded shaders to respond to the incoming parameters, and / or setup UI layers to control and change values directly.
+It's also quite easy to enhance existing shaders to respond to any incoming parameters.

 ---

 ## vs Vanilla GLSL Shader ##
-Shaders loaded into the API extend GLSL to achieve additional functionality:
+Shaders loaded into PixelMixer extend the OpenGL language to achieve additional functionality:

 | Feature | API | GLSL |
 |----------------- | -------------------- | --------------------- |